holoviz-dev/pyctdev/README.md

 ### 13. What's tested, and how.

 There are various tools for running tests (e.g. pytest, nose).
-An aim of pyctdev is for pyviz projects to all end up using the same tools where possible.
+An aim of pyctdev is for our pyviz projects to all end up using the same developer tools where possible.
 And to configure those tools in the same kind of way.

 * unit tests: pytest